Autocomplete

 More generally, autocomplete helps users to:

-- avoid spelling errors because terms do not need to be typed out in full
+• avoid spelling errors because users do not need to type terms out in full

 Related components